jillusc/Filmofiles/README.md

 ## Agile Methodology

-The Projects functionality in Github was used to manage the process of creating the site using an Agile approach, with a kanban board for tracking the progress and completion of User Stories.
-Github Issues were created for each User Story with defined acceptance criteria to make the execution as straightforward as possible.
+The Projects functionality in Github was used to manage the process of creating the site using an Agile approach, with a kanban board for tracking the progress and completion of user stories.
+Github Issues were created for each user story with defined acceptance criteria to make the execution as straightforward as possible.

 ## Design